tobek/laminae/all.md

 find stuff from dissimulation intro

-An endless gray plain of enormous geometric holes in the ground, like that exhibit at DIA Beacon, also Chichu.
+An endless gray rock slab with enormous geometric holes in the ground, like that exhibit at DIA Beacon, also Chichu.
 Each void is inhabited by a single individual, residing in indefinite inertia and dissolution.

 How do they end up there?
 Punishment, if NED.
 Apathy, giving up, failing.
 OR: people who just really really want to be alone.